jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 Listing 5: Mapping one vertex to every thread on a every tile on one GC200.

 In practise there will be more than one GC200 processor available, as they come in IPU-PODs.
-We therefor wish to be able to map vertices to all available processors.
+We therefore wish to be able to map vertices to all available processors.
 When using `numberOfProcs` processors each tile still has a unique index with a range
 $[0, 1471\times$`numberOfProcs`$]$.
 Listing 6 shows how to define the `tileInt` parameter